ksnip/ksnip/README.md

 ### X11
 1. Snipping Area with transparent background doesn't work when Compositor is disabled, freeze background is used in that case.

-### MacOs
+### macOS
 1. Snipping Area with transparent background doesn't work, freeze background is always used.
 Issue [#151](https://github.com/ksnip/ksnip/issues/151)
 2. Second activation of snipping area doesn't get focus, you need to switch to the right side in order to see the snipping area.
 Issue [#152](https://github.com/ksnip/ksnip/issues/152)
 3. Mouse Cursor is always captured.
 Issue [#153](https://github.com/ksnip/ksnip/issues/153)

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/ksnip/kImageAnnotator/issues) github page under the issue section.
-All other bugs or feature requests please report on the [ksnip](https://github.com/ksnip/ksnip/issues) github page under the issue section.
+All other bugs or feature requests please report on the [ksnip](https://github.com/ksnip/ksnip/issues) Github page under the issue section.

 # Contribution
 Any contribution, be it Code, Translation or other is always welcome.
 We are currently looking for someone to:
 * Produce a Flatpak [#127](https://github.com/ksnip/ksnip/issues/127).
-* Write code and fix bugs for MacOS.
+* Write code and fix bugs for macOS.
 * Write wiki entries and documentation for ksnip.
-* Package ksnip for different OS and Distros.
+* Package ksnip for different OS and distros.

 # Donate a Beer?
 You would like to donate a Beer?
 Sure, you can do that [here](https://www.paypal.me/damirporobic), donations are always welcome :)